GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Publications Impact
 ======
-From ResearchGate and Google Scholar (Aggregate), updated up to March 25, 2024
+From ResearchGate and Google Scholar (Aggregate), updated up to June 17, 2024
-* Citations 131
+* Citations 141
-* h-index 4
+* h-index 5
 * g-index 11
-* Research Interest Score 172.1
+* Research Interest Score 193.3
-  * Research Interest Score is higher than 73% of ResearchGate members.
+  * Research Interest Score is higher than 74% of ResearchGate members.
+  * Research Interest Score is higher than 76% of researchers with work related to Applied Mathematics
   * Research Interest Score is higher than 97% of ResearchGate members who first published in 2020
-* Total reads 2933
+* Total reads 3250
-* Reccomendations 48
+* Reccomendations 55

 List of peer-reviewed publications
 ======